 For more information on EKOenergy for LEED, see the online course: Green Power – buying renewable electricity for LEED and carbon accounting.

 WWF Green Office

-The WWF Green Office program recommends the purchase of ecolabelled green electricity.
+The WWF Green Office programme recommends the purchase of ecolabelled green electricity.
 And in most countries, EKOenergy is the only available ecolabel for electricity.